 2) Liquid Quantity: While cooking, beans should always be immersed in liquid.
 They will not cook evenly if there is insufficient liquid.

 4) Hard Water: If your tap water is extremely hard, the minerals in the water can prevent the beans from softening.
-Cook them in filtered or bottle water if possible.
+Cook them in filtered or bottled water if possible.

 More Instant Pot Recipes